-Here are some well-reviewed options for visiting Yosemite in the fall via guided tours:
+Here are some well-reviewed options for visiting Yosemite via guided tours:

 - San Francisco to Yosemite Small Group Tour: This tour takes you to some of the highlights in Yosemite, but also gives you a few hours to explore on your own.
 The group size is kept small so that it isn’t too overwhelming.
 The reviews all rave about the helpful guides!